lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-converting-a-bitcoin-public-key-to-a-hex-address.md

 ### `get-ffi-obj` ###

-Let's create a Racket wrapper function for the [`SHA256` C function][openssl:sha256].
+Next we create a Racket wrapper function for the [`SHA256` C function][openssl:sha256].
 Here's the header:

 ```C